Skip to main content

 This caution is reasonable because platform trust and reputational ratings can affect visibility, while broader evidence on sharing-economy outcomes remains limited and inconclusive (including in Europe) in the JRC 2016/01 review context.

 Do not cut based on one spike or one dip.
-Require a logged trend review first, and keep the gate explicit: Add current guardrail after verification.
+Require a logged trend review first, and use only guardrails verified from business records before you reduce a channel.

 Before every reduction step, update a dated decision log with channel-mix changes, lead-quality signals, and cash-collection outcomes.